doug-h-rice/virtual-nascom2-dhr/README.md

 Doug Rice's changes in 2017 and 2019 and 2020 and 2022
 =======================================================

 ## Install notes

+I use Raspberry Pi Desktop for PC see: https://www.raspberrypi.com/software/

 This needs SDL, see:

 https://www.libsdl.org/

 http://wiki.libsdl.org/Installation

-I downloaded zip from my git hub and extracted it.
+I downloaded zip from my git hub and extracted it and open the folder.

 Then I did this: